ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 1. Click **Add Cloud Credential.**
 1. Enter a name for the cloud credential.
 1. In the **Cloud Credential Type** field, select **vSphere**.
 1. Enter your vSphere credentials.
-For help, refer to **Account Access** in the [configuration reference for your Rancher version.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/vsphere-node-template-config/)
+For help, refer to **Account Access** in the [node template configuration reference.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/vsphere-node-template-config/)
 1. Click **Create.**

 **Result:** You have created the cloud credentials that will be used to provision nodes in your cluster.
 You can reuse these credentials for other node templates, or in other clusters.